 “Always the same.
 People come.
 People go.
 Nothing ever happens.”

-William A. Drake’s screenplay was based on his own play adaptation of author/playwright a 1929 best-selling novel “Menschen im Hotel” (translated ‘People at the Hotel’) by Vicki Baum, a former Berlin hotel chambermaid.
+William A. Drake’s screenplay was based on his own play adaptation of a 1929 best-selling novel “Menschen im Hotel” (translated ‘People at the Hotel’) by Vicki Baum, a former Berlin hotel chambermaid.
 MGM purchased the rights for $35,000.
-The film premiered at Grauman’s Chinese Theatre in Los Angeles to much fanfare.
+The film premiered at Grauman’s Chinese Theatre in Los Angeles amid much fanfare.